LeonAirRC/Jeti-Lua-Apps/Emulator Telemetry/README.md

 The current value of each sensor can be controlled by one of the inputs, eg. "P1" and "SA".\

 ### Warning
 Only use this app on the emulator!
-It overrides some functions of the Lua api which can lead to unexpected effects on other apps.\
+It overrides some functions of the Lua api which can lead to unexpected effects on other apps.

+### Installation
+Move the <i>emutelem.lua</i> file and the <i>EmulatedTelemetry</i> folder into the emulator's Apps folder.\
 \
 \
 In <a href="https://github.com/LeonAirRC/Jeti-Lua-Apps/tree/main/Emulator%20Telemetry/EmulatedTelemetry/sensors.json">this</a> example there are three sensors:\